paulxjp/pacemaker/README.md

 - The location of cib.xml is /var/lib/pacemaker/cib/cib.xml.

-- cib.xml can also be retrieved from sosreport (Red Hat family) or hb_report (SUSE) log bundles.
+- cib.xml can also be retrieved from sosreport (Red Hat family) or crm report (previously hb_report in SUSE) log bundles.

   sosreport cib.xml location: \sos_commands\pacemaker\crm_report\\<node name\>